concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/free-helloworld.md

 ### Run DAG

-Once you have saved the template using the **Save Template** button, you are ready to run the Parallel.
-From the detail page for the Parallel, press the **Run Template** button.
+Once you have saved the template using the **Save Template** button, you are ready to run the Concurrent.
+From the detail page for the Concurrent, press the **Run Template** button.
 You are presented with an opportunity to modify any of the parameters stored in the template.
 For this example, you do not need to modify anything - just press the **Run Template** button.
 Once the template run starts up, you will be taken to the MLflow experiments tab where you can follow the progress of the run.

 [![](https://docs.concurrent-ai.org/images/helloworld/hw5.png?raw=true)](https://docs.concurrent-ai.org/images/helloworld/hw5.png?raw=true)